Git-Balance/tiny-renderer-tutorial/README.md

 However, I'm on the right track
 I figured out how the basics of how I am going to render a triangle I did some tests in Python

+### 02/05

+I figured out how to work on this project portably Currently, I use CoCalc of I want to work to work on a programming project portablly However, CoCalc doesn't allow you to install programs, and it didn't have any preinstalled programs that could view TGA images
+I found a workaround in the form of the AppImage version of ImageMagick ImageMagick allows you to convert an image to a different format, and the AppImage version can be ran on CoCalc (after using --appimage-extract)
+TLDR, I can work on this project more consistently

+On a side note, I did some testing in python Initially, I just wanted to see if a Jupyter Notebook supported TGA images Then it spiralled into me trying to recreate the entire renderer so far in Python because I was bored It didn't end up working, but it made me think about what I have doon so far For example, why does the line need to be drawn left-to-right?
+My line algorith is different than the one in the tutorial, so I should test that, right?
+Additionally, I am thinking about if turning the lines into classes I probably won't turn the lines or tiangles or other shapes into classes, but it is still a good idea to think about my code along these lines